Syknapse/Contribute-To-This-Project/README.md

 ## Acknowledgements

-This project is heavily influenced by [Peter Lazar's](https://github.com/peterlazar1993) great [first-contributions](https://github.com/Roshanjossey/first-contributions) project with it's excellent tutorial.
+This project is heavily influenced by [Roshan Jossey's](https://github.com/Roshanjossey) great [first-contributions](https://github.com/Roshanjossey/first-contributions) project with its excellent tutorial.

 It is also particularly inspired by the great community around [#GoogleUdacityScholars](https://twitter.com/hashtag/GoogleUdacityScholars?src=hash) The Google Challenge Scholarship: Front-End Web Dev, class of 2017 Europe.